Part II: Oral Microbiome and Saliva

 My other blogs in this series will cover microorganisms from the mouth that can colonize the lungs –> We will explore how and why these pathogens from an altered oral microbiome can make the trip to the lungs (in Part III).

-See also my 5th blog on the topic: “It’s Alive!
+Travel with me in my fun 5th blog on the topic: “It’s Alive!
 Oral Microbiome.”

 Check out my guest bloggers: Joanne Yee, MS, CF-SLP & Dr Nicole Rogus-Pulia, PhD, CCC-SLP, who wrote “The Saliva Puzzle: Saliva Production & Swallowing.”